vicentepascual/cabify_statify/README.md

 # Cabify Statify

-Stupid simple Sinatra project that supports quick and totally insecure SQL requests to the Cabify Statistics server.
+Stupid simple Sinatra project that supports quick in-built SQL queries on the Cabify Statistics server and provides a pivot table result set.